Intelligence

 The House as Publisher: How Chanel, Dior, and Hermès Built Editorial Platforms More Credible Than Traditional Media

-Chanel distributed a 250-page arts publication to 20 cities with zero advertising.
+Chanel distributed a major arts publication to selected cities with zero advertising.
 The strategic intent, economic logic, and long-term implications of luxury houses absorbing independent media.

 The House as Publisher: How Chanel, Dior, and Hermès Built Editorial Platforms More Credible Than Traditional Media